Screen#

 A screenshot of the robot’s screen with a white rectangle drawn across the upper half.

-The draw circle block draws a circle using the current pen width, pen color, and fill colors.
+The draw circle on screen stack block draws a circle using the current pen width, pen color, and fill color.

 draw circle stack block#